Vyral/hugo-balarezo/_posts/2019-03-28-some-of-the-best-practices-when-preparing-your-home-for-sale.md

 ---
 layout: post
-title: What Are Some of the Best Practices When Preparing Your Home for Sale?
+title: Some of the Best Practices When Preparing Your Home for Sale
 date: 2019-03-28 00:00:00
 tags:
   - Real Estate